-Sight Reading.-Classes free for those who wish to take up the work.
+Sight Reading.-Classes for those who wish to take up the work will be formed, and the cost will be nominal.

 History of Music.-In the study of the history of music Mathew's Popular History of Music and Fillmore's Lessons in Musical History are used.
 Students also have access to all of the best and most complete works bearing on the study of the voice and piano.